InternLM/lmdeploy/docs/en/inference/pytorch.md

 `lmdeploy.pytorch` shares service interfaces with `Turbomind`, and the inference service is implemented by `Engine` and `EngineInstance`.

-EngineInstance is the sender of  the inference requests, and it sends the encapsulated request to the Engine to achieve streaming inference.
-The inference interface of EngineInstance is thread-safe, and EngineInstances in different threads can initiate requests simultaneously.
-The Engine will automatically perform batch processing based on the current system resources.
+`EngineInstance` acts as the sender of inference requests, encapsulating and sending requests to the `Engine` to achieve streaming inference.
+The inference interface of `EngineInstance` is thread-safe, allowing instances in different threads to initiate requests simultaneously.
+The `Engine` will automatically perform batch processing based on the current system resources.

 Engine is the request receiver and executor.
-It contain modules that support the task as follow:
+It contain modules:

-- `ModelAgent` is a wrapper of the model.
-It is responsible for loading model/adapters, cache management and tensor parallelism.
+- `ModelAgent` serves as a wrapper for the model, handling tasks such as loading model/adapters, managing the cache, and implementing tensor parallelism.
-- `Scheduler` is the sequence manager.
-It will decide which sequences and adapters would participated in current step, then allocate resources for them.
+- The `Scheduler` functions as the sequence manager, determining the sequences and adapters to participate in the current step, and subsequently allocating resources for them.
-- `RequestManager` is responsible for request sending and receiving.
-It is the bridge between Engine and EngineInstance.
+- `RequestManager` is tasked with sending and receiving requests. acting as the bridge between the `Engine` and `EngineInstance`.

 ## Engine

-Engine would response the requests in a sub-thread, looping as following:
+The Engine responses to requests in a sub-thread, following this looping sequence:

-1. Get new requests through RequestManager.
-These requests would be cached.
+1. Get new requests through `RequestManager`.
+These requests are cached for now.
-2. Scheduler perform scheduling, decide which cached requests should be processed and allocate resources for them.
+2. The `Scheduler` performs scheduling, deciding which cached requests should be processed and allocating resources for them.
-3. ModelAgent would swap the caches according to the information provided by Scheduler, then performing inference with the patched model.
+3. `ModelAgent` swaps the caches according to the information provided by the Scheduler, then performs inference with the patched model.
-4. Scheduler update the status of requests according to the inference result of ModelAgent.
+4. The `Scheduler` updates the status of requests based to the inference results from `ModelAgent`.
-5. RequestManager response to the sender (EngineInstance), back to step 1.
+5. `RequestManager` responds to the sender (`EngineInstance`), and the process return to step 1.

-Let's dive deeper into these modules.
+Now, Let's delve deeper into the modules that participate in these steps.

 ### Scheduler

-It is a common practice to cache history key and value states in LLM inference to prevent redundant computation.
-Since history lengths are different in batch of sequences, we have to padding the caches so we can perform the batching inference.
-The padding would waste a lot of memory and limit the performance of the transformer.
+In LLM inference, caching history key and value states is a common practice to prevent redundant computation.
+However, as history lengths vary in a batch of sequences, we need to pad the caches to enable batching inference.
+Unfortunately, this padding can lead to significant memory wastage, limiting the transformer's performance.

-[vLLM](https://docs.vllm.ai) provide a paging based strategy, allocating caches in page blocks to prevent extra memory usage.
-The Scheduler module in our Engine share the same design, allocating resources according to the sequence length in blocks and evicting unused blocks to support larger batching and longer session length.
+[vLLM](https://docs.vllm.ai) employs a paging-based strategy, allocating caches in page blocks to minimize extra memory usage.
+Our Scheduler module in the Engine shares a similar design, allocating resources based on sequence length in blocks and evicting unused blocks to support larger batching and longer session lengths.

-We also support [S-LoRA](https://github.com/S-LoRA/S-LoRA).
-S-LoRA can be used to support multiple LoRA adapters on limited memory.
+Additionally, we support [S-LoRA](https://github.com/S-LoRA/S-LoRA), which enables the use of multiple LoRA adapters on limited memory.

 ### ModelAgent

-lmdeploy.pytorch support Tensor Parallelism, which would leads to complex model initialization, cache allocation and weight partition.
-ModelAgent is designed to hide these details so Engine just need to focus on maintaining the pipeline.
+`lmdeploy.pytorch` supports Tensor Parallelism, which leads to complex model initialization, cache allocation, and weight partitioning.
+ModelAgent is designed to abstract these complexities, allowing the Engine to focus solely on maintaining the pipeline.

-ModelAgent is composed of two component:
+ModelAgent consists of two components:

-1. `patched_model` is the transformer model after patch.
-Compared to the origin model, patched model has more features, such as TP, quantization and high performance kernels.
+1. \`**patched_model**: : This is the transformer model after patching.
+In comparison to the original model, the patched model incorporates additional features such as Tensor Parallelism, quantization, and high-performance kernels.
-2. `cache_engine` is the maintainer of caches.
-It receive command from Scheduler, perform host-device page swap.
-Only gpu blocks can be used to cache key/value and adapters.
+2. **cache_engine**: This component manages the caches.
+It receives commands from the Scheduler and performs host-device page swaps.
+Only GPU blocks are utilized for caching key/value pairs and adapters.

 ## Patching

-In order to ease the deployment of new model, we have develop a tool to patch the modules.
+In order to facilitate the deployment of a new model, we have developed a tool to patch the modules.

-Let's say, if we want to reimplement the forward of `LlamaAttention.forward`:
+For example, if we want to reimplement the forward method of `LlamaAttention`:

 ```python
 class CustomLlamaAttention(nn.Module):